 Prague is a city of many things.
-Besides being absolutely beautiful and equal to Paris with its attractiveness, it boasts with millennial history, the best beer that is cheaper than water, large cultural scene expressed in concerts and museums, and unforgettable nightlife.
-I lived here for a while and perfected this Prague walking tour every time I had a visitor in town.
+Besides being absolutely beautiful and equal to Paris with its attractiveness, it boasts millennial history, the best beer that is cheaper than water, a large cultural scene expressed in concerts and museums, and unforgettable nightlife.
+For a while, I lived here and perfected this Prague walking tour every time I had a visitor in town.

-The length of this Prague walking tour is 6km and will take you at least half of the day depending on when you start, what is the pace of your walk and how long you will stay in each location.
+The length of this Prague walking tour is 6km and will take you at least half of the day depending on when you start, your walk’s pace, and how long you will stay in each location.
 Save the map to your Google account.

 Self-guided Prague walking tour

 The city’s main square is a landmark of many historical events such as demonstrations, celebrations, and other public gatherings.
 Named after Saint Wenceslas, Bohemia’s patron saint, the area is more of a boulevard rather than a square.

 On one end, there is a neoclassical National Museum, and on the other pathway to Old Town.
 A statue of St. Wenceslas on his horse adorns the area.

 A vibrant place with apartments, restaurants, nightclubs, shops, and hotels, the square is the meeting point for many, including locals and visitors.

 B. Upside-Down Statue of St. Wenceslas

 The Lucerna Palace hides a rather interesting sculpture of St. Wenceslas.
 Called The Dead Horse is a work of Czech sculptor David Černý.
 Some consider it a parody of a statue in front of the National Museum, but for some, it is an attack on Vaclav Klaus, President of the Czech Republic.